SilverLinings89/Waveguide/Progress.md

 # Thursday,  7th of October

 Today, the goals are (in order):
+- Optimize the outputs of timers and convergence history.
+(Done)
 - Optimize the PML parameters for fast convergence.
-- Optimize the outputs of timers and convergence history.
 - Running the first, higher-level sweeping preconditioner.
 Ideally also level 3.

 Once these blocks are done, I will focus on repairing whatever the current issue in the HSIE implementation is.